covertnine/c9-blocks/README.md

 ## Changelog

+**1.0.9**
+Fixed bug on alignwide alignment for containers on some tablet devices.

 **1.0.8**
 Compatibility updates for WP 5.4 release to deprecated code.
 Fixed video background display bug.
 Better Internet Explorer 11 support.